aayushi12/thesis_dss/README.md

 The following code can be used to replicate the results of my thesis: "Emotion recognition in a model of visually grounded speech" written for the partial fulfilment of Master's in Data Science and Society, Tilburg University.

-The code for training the visually grounded model has been written using the code released by
+The experiments of this thesis were carried out using the code released by Merkx, Frank,and Ernestus (2019) as reference.
+Depending on the requirement, some modifications were made to their existing code.
+The emotional speech classification part was coded by me.